 Gaussian Diffusion (2D)

-This examples calculates are resolution test for different finite difference discretization scheme for the 2-D temperature conservation equation assuming constant thermal parameters and neglecting adiabatic pressure effects (i.e., a simple diffusion problem) using a Gaussian diffusion problem.
+This example performs a resolution test for various finite difference discretization schemes applied to the 2D heat diffusion equation, assuming constant thermal parameters and neglecting adiabatic pressure effects (i.e., a simple diffusion problem) using a Gaussian temperature anomaly.

-As initial condition, a Gaussian temperature distribution with a certain width and amplitude is assumed with it's peak at the center of the 2-D model domain.
+As initial condition, a Gaussian temperature distribution with a specified width and amplitude is prescribed, centered at the midpoint of the 2D model domain.
 The transient behavior of this temperature distribution can be described analytically.
 Thus, one can calculate the accuracy for each time step of each finite difference scheme using this analytical solution.

-In this example, for the sake of simplicity, the 2-D temperature conservation equation is solved seperately over time for each finite difference scheme.
-After each time loop, the transient behavior for each solution is saved in a small gif animaion showing the temperature distribution, it's absolute deviation from the analytical solution, a vertical prolile through the middle of the model domain, and the RMS.
+For simplicity, the 2D heat diffusion equation is solved independently for each discretization scheme over time.
+After each time loop, the transient solution is visualized and saved as a gif animation showing the temperature distribution, it's absolute deviation from the analytical solution, a vertical profile through the center of the model domain, and the RMS.

 For more details on the different numerical discretization schemes, please see the documentation.